-Student's Name: Student ID
+Student's Name: Student Student ID

-Job Title/Departmen t:Supervisor
+Job Title/Departmen t:Supervisor Supervisor

-• nd this student: Yes No
+Would you recomme nd this student: Yes No

-Duties of Student: Please evaluate the st udent employee on each trait below according to the follo owing scale: Superior: Very Good: Acceptable: Needs Improvement: Poor: Nearly always exceeds job requirements and is continually Consistently fulfills job requirements and often goes beyon Satisfactorily and competently meets expectations Fails to meet expectations Consistently unacceptable and seldom meets job requirements nd what is expected NA: Knowledge of Job Resp procedures & d Comments: Not applicable consibilities: Performs work by following specified irections Dependability: Work accurately & t Comments: is reliable and prompt; efficiently completes tasks thoroughly Confidentiality: Main Comments: ntains strict confidentiality of departmental information act on own; responsible to accomplish needed work; orks with little direction Aptitude: Quickly led Comments: urns new work; retains training Attendance: Adheres Comments: to schedule; dependable Punctuality: Prompt Comments: attendance; appropriate notice of absence
+Duties of Student: Please evaluate the st udent employee on each trait below according to the following scale: Superior: Very Good: Acceptable: Needs Improvement: Poor: NA: Nearly always exceeds job requirements and is contine Consistently fulfills job requirements and often goes be Satisfactorily and competently meets expectations Fails to meet expectations Consistently unacceptable and seldom meets job requirements and is continued to the continued of the contin eyond what is expected Knowledge of Job Resp procedures & d Comments: oonsibilities: Performs work by following specified lirections Dependability: Work accurately & t is reliable and prompt; efficiently completes tasks thoroughly Confidentiality: Main Comments: ntains strict confidentiality of departmental information act on own; responsible to accomplish needed work; works with little direction Aptitude: Quickly lea Comments: arns new work; retains training Attendance: Adheres Comments: to schedule; dependable Punctuality: Prompt Comments: attendance; appropriate notice of absence

-Cooperation: Ability to work with others Comments: Leadership: Effectively problem-solves; communicates o Comments: elearly Professionalism: Respects departmental policies (i.e. appolicies phone use, etc.) Comments: propriate dress, Attitude: Enthusiastic; willing to take on an appropriate Comments: e range of tasks Courtesy/Friendliness: Expresses consideration; kind; Comments: respectful to others Discussion Comments: Please use this area for comment performance covered in the discussion with the student en ics related to this employee's Please email this form to Stephanie Iskra (siskra@Office, Holmes Hall, Lower Level. iwu.edu) or return thi s form to the Financial Aid Student's Signature (optional) Date Supervisor's Signature Date
+Cooperation: Ability to work with others Comments: Leadership: Effectively problem-solves; communicates c Comments: learly Professionalism: Respects departmental policies (i.e. appolicies phone use, etc.) Comments: ropriate dress, Attitude: Enthusiastic; willing to take on an appropriate Comments: e range of tasks Courtesy/Friendliness: Expresses consideration; kind; comments: respectful to others Discussion Comments: Please use this area for comments performance covered in the discussion with the student en sics related to this employee's Please email this form to Stephanie Iskra (siskra@Office, Holmes Hall, Lower Level.
+Piwu.edu) or return thi s form to the Financial Aid Student's Signature (optional) Date Supervisor's Signature Date

-2024-2025 Student Employment Hours Monthly Schedule
+2025-2026 FWS Student Employment Hours Monthly Schedule

-Remember that these totals are based on gross earnings.
+Remember that these totals are based on gross earnings and only an estimate.

-The estimated monthly hours schedule is listed below for the 2024-2025 academic year.
+The estimated monthly hours schedule is listed below for the 2025-2026 academic year.
 This schedule is provided to give students an estimate of the number of hours they should work each month to meet the awarded amount by the end of the academic year.
 (Amounts are based on a \$2400 award.
 Please divide amounts in half, for a \$1200 award.).
 Also, if a student is working more than one position, the "hours available to work" is the combined hours of all jobs.
 Although students may be working, the schedule below does not include: weekends, holidays, or breaks.
 Holiday pay is not eligible if a student chooses to work during these times, they will be paid their regular hourly rate.